-For many people, finding a loving life partner is one of the most fulfilling and rewarding aspects of life, but how important is chemistry in finding your soulmate?
+For many people, finding a loving life partner is one of the most fulfilling and rewarding aspects of life.
+People try being set up by family or friends, using dating apps, or even using reality TV, all in the attempt to find true love.
+But how important is chemistry in finding your soulmate?
 More importantly, is "chemistry" even a real thing?
 And what role, if any, do your genes play in building a relationship?
 New research suggests there may be some important genes that play a role in the formation of social and romantic relationships.
+Perhaps DNA romance is the future of dating.

 Researchers conducted a genome-wide association study (GWAS) in which they looked at single nucleotide polymorphisms (SNPs) associated with the production of certain chemicals important for social bonding.
 The chemicals evaluated, better known as neuropeptides, including endorphins, serotonin, oxytocin, vasopressin, dopamine, and testosterone.
 By comparing what genetic variants study participants carried for the targeted SNPs, along with various questionnaires administered to better understand the quality of social and romantic bonding, they were able to make some provocative conclusions.
 Here is what they learned about the association between neuropeptides and finding true love.